echeran/smile-of-murugan/webbook/prologue.md

 temple architecture, Chola bronze sculpture, the dance-form known as Bharatanatyam, the so-called Carnatic system of music.
-But probably the most significant contribution is that of Tamil literature, which still remains to be "discovered" and enjoyed by the nonTamilians and adopted as an essential and remarkable part of universal heritage.
+But probably the most significant contribution is that of Tamil literature, which still remains to be "discovered" and enjoyed by the non-Tamilians and adopted as an essential and remarkable part of universal heritage.
 If it is true that liberal education should “liberate" by demonstrating the cultural values and norms foreign to us,